What To Do When Homeowners Associations Get Pulled Into Disputes Between Neighbors

-1. Mediation.
-The California Civil Code gives direction to homeowners associations, condominium boards or an aggrieved party to seek a solution other than litigation.
-The civil code directs boards to provide a “fair, reasonable, and expeditious procedure for resolving a dispute within the scope of this article.”
-ARTICLE 5.
-Dispute Resolution Procedure 1363.810 – 1363.850, recodified as ARTICLE 2.
-Internal Dispute Resolution 5900 – 5920, effective Jan.
-1, 2014.
-This code section gives very specific direction on what to do and how to do it but there is a catch.
-This form of mediation is voluntary and the disputing parties must avail themselves to it.
-Sometimes things have gone so far that no one wants to participate, and this is a problem.
-A board can encourage mediation, but cannot force it..
+The California Civil Code gives direction to homeowners’ associations, condominium boards or an aggrieved party to seek a solution other than litigation.
+The civil code directs boards to provide a “fair, reasonable and expeditious procedure for resolving a dispute within the scope of this article.”
+This form of mediation is voluntary, and the disputing parties must avail themselves of it.
+However, there are consequences for any party who refuses to participate in ADR in a HOA case.

-4. Arbitration.
-In binding arbitration, litigants agree to have an agreed-upon arbitrator resolve their neighborly disputes in private trials.
+In binding arbitration, litigants agree to have an agreed-upon arbitrator resolve their dispute in a private trial.
 This method is nearly always more efficient and cost-effective than taking a case to trial.
-As trial attorneys with more than 25 years of experience, we are well-suited to resolve cases as arbitrators.
+As trial attorneys with almost 30 years of experience, we are well-suited to resolve cases in arbitration.

-Gregory M. Garrison, APC, knows how to litigate these cases.
-We have a reputation for no-nonsense legal advice and representation.
-Above all, we get results.
-Call 619-798-9501 or complete our online form.
+Attorney Gregory M. Garrison is focused, thorough and known for a no-nonsense approach to representation.
+Call 619-798-9501 or complete a simple online form.
 Consultations are free.
 Choosing the wrong lawyer isn’t.